-PROPOSED ACTION: The Proposed Action is implementation of an Integrated Wildland Fire Management Plan for Camp W.G.
+PROPOSED ACTION: The Proposed Action is the implementation of an Integrated Natural Resource Management Plan for Camp W.G.
 Williams.
-The purpose of the Proposed Action is to provide specific guidance, procedures, and protocols for the prevention and suppression of wildfires at Camp Williams.
+The purpose of the Proposed Action is to provide specific guidance, procedures and protocols for the management of natural resources at Camp Williams.

 COMMENTS: Comments on the documents are welcomed and should be submitted during the 30-day comment period to:

 Mr. Shaun Nelson